Hexagon/pup/docs/usage.md

 The pup CLI can be used to control running instances, using the following command line flags.
 Run in a directory with a `pup.json`, or point to the correct instance configuration using
 `--config "path/to/config"`.

-- `--restart all|process-id`: Restarts, or starts, the running processes `process-id`, or all processes
+- `restart all|process-id`: Restarts, or starts, the running processes `process-id`, or all processes
-- `--start all|process-id`: Starts the running processes `process-id`, or all processes if not already running
+- `start all|process-id`: Starts the running processes `process-id`, or all processes if not already running
-- `--stop all|process-id`: Stops the process `process-id`, or all processes, if they are running.
+- `stop all|process-id`: Stops the process `process-id`, or all processes, if they are running.
 Process will restart instantly if configured to.
-- `--block all|process-id`: Block the process `process-id`, or all processes, completely from starting.
+- `block all|process-id`: Block the process `process-id`, or all processes, completely from starting.
-- `--unblock all|process-id`: Unblock the process `process-id`, or all processes, allowing it to start again.
+- `unblock all|process-id`: Unblock the process `process-id`, or all processes, allowing it to start again.
 Will not start the process.
-- `--terminate`: Stop all processes and exit.
+- `terminate`: Stop all processes and exit.

 Example to restart task-1 started using `pup.json` in the current directory.

-`pup --restart task-1`
+`pup restart task-1`

 Example to stop task-2 started using `/root/pup.json` in the current directory.
 Requires write permission to `/root/`

-`pup --stop task-2 --config /root/pup.json`
+`pup stop task-2 --config /root/pup.json`

 ## Configuring using the cli